Estimated reading time: 7 minutes

 My student experience in Seoul, South Korea

-Florentine is studying Leisure and Tourism Management in Stralsund, a small town in Northern Germany.
-She has spent the winter semester of 2021 in South Korea.
-“Since I grew up in a small village and am now studying in a rather small town, I really wanted to move to a big city for my semester abroad.
+Florentine is studying leisure and tourism management in Stralsund, a small town in northern Germany.
+She spent the winter semester of 2021 in South Korea.
+“Since I grew up in a small village and am now studying in a rather small town, I really wanted to move to a big city for my semester abroad.”
 Lively, fast, and colorful.
-If that’s your criteria, then the capital of South Korea, Seoul, is the right destination for you.”
-Read further to hear more about her personal exchange student experience in Seoul!
+If that’s your criteria, then the capital of South Korea, Seoul, is the right destination for you.
+Read on to hear more about her personal exchange student experience in Seoul!

 Application process and preparation for the stay abroad

 If you want to go to Asia, you need a lot of papers, the right visa, etc. I found out about Asia Exchange through my university’s mailing list.
 Additionally, I have heard about their services from a fellow student.
 Asia Exchange helps students to realize their study abroad plans in Asia.
 They organize the contact with the host university, help you to choose the right visa, and everything else you need to prepare!
 So, I applied to Hankuk University of Foreign Studies via Asia Exchange.